Unified Work Embeddings: Contrastive Learning of a Bidirectional Multi-task Ranker: Method

-For the vacancy sentences, we rely on the synthetic dataset from prior work~\cite{decortellm} that shows increased efficacy with 10 synthetically generated ad sentences per ESCO skill (v1.1.0) on top of the official ESCO descriptions.
+\boldhead{Synthetic vacancy training data.} For the vacancy sentences, we rely on the synthetic dataset from prior work~\cite{decortellm} that shows increased efficacy with 10 synthetically generated ad sentences per ESCO skill (v1.1.0).
 The dataset has $97\%$ coverage for the ESCO v1.2.0 skills used in our grounding.
-We add the official ESCO description per skill to ensure full coverage.
-Similarly, we exploit controlled generation of synthetic data using GPT4o-mini~\cite{achiam2023gpt} for alternative skill formulations.
+We add the official ESCO description for all skills to ensure full coverage.

+\boldhead{Synthetic skill alias training data.} Similarly, we exploit controlled generation of synthetic data using GPT4o-mini~\cite{achiam2023gpt} for alternative skill formulations.
 The model context is provided with three representative examples from the SkillNorm validation set, to generate 20 alternatives per ESCO skill.
-Full details are provided in Appendix.
+Full details are provided in Appendix~\ref{apdx:data_pipeline_details}, with contributions of synthetic components quantified in the ablation study in Section~\ref{sec:ablation_study}.